|Tweet||Tell a friend about this page.|

 The Mobile Christmas

-In 2015 31.6% of Christmas spending (£5.87 bn) was made using mobile technology, both smartphones and tablets.
-This was a greater proportion than anywhere else in Europe: in 2014 mobile's percentage was only 8.9%.
+In 2016 42.3% (£8.87 bn) of Christmas spending was made by mobiles: technology, both smartphones and tablets: tablets provided 47% of mobile retailing and smartphones, 53%.
+This was a greater proportion than anywhere else in Europe: in 2014 mobile's percentage in the UK was had been only 8.9%.

 What did people spend per Household?

 Total spending per household £809.97

-This study covered shoppers and retailers in the UK, France, Germany, The Netherlands, Italy Spain, Belgium and the U.S..
+This study covered shoppers and retailers in the UK, France, Germany, The Netherlands, Italy Spain, Belgium, Canada and the U.S..
 Interviews were carried out by 1000 shoppers in the major countries and with 50+ large retailers in each country (collectively representing 20%+ of national retail sales).